-You see Costa Rica just had its Presidential Election and after 6 months of the usual banter you would expect, our 47th President took office this past week.
+You see Costa Rica just had its Presidential Election and after 6 months of the usual banter you would expect, the 47th Costa Rica President took office this past week.
 Costa Rica became an Independent Nation in 1838 and has enjoyed relative stability ever since.

 Solis is a very unique man, being a Historian and a political scientist.
 He is young, at 56 years old, and comes from an Independent Party, the first time someone not from the traditional two powerhouses has been President.
 Maybe that is what the United States really needs, a fresh new look and approach instead of the same old same old.
 He has promised to fight corruption, stand up for Animal Rights, continue building green energy and promotes foreign investment; and one of his main goals is to reduce the deficit, which stands a mere 6%.